DataCloud-project/ADA-PIPE/detect-anomalies/README.md

 ``pip3 install netdata-pandas``

-TO analyze the data and run the ML model:
+To analyze the data and run the ML model:
 ``pip3 install -U scikit-learn``